Min-Thway-Htut/NutriLog/README.md

 # NutriLog
-Health-related website on which users can calculate their BMI and required calories per day.
+Healthcare-related web application on which users can calculate their BMI and required calories per day.

 ## Included features
 - Responsive navigation bar